 In this paper, we propose and study the selforganizing, decentralized protocol capable of building and maintaining two-layer super-peer based, overlay topologies for P2P streaming live and non-interactive media streaming, called PALMS-SP (P2P Super-Peer based Unstructured Live Media Streaming).
-Similar to DONet (Zhang et al., 2005), PALMS-SP is based on data-driven and receiver-based that is built super-peer based two-layer on a overlay unstructured media streaming.
+Similar to DONet [16], PALMS-SP is based on data-driven and receiver-based that is built on a super-peer based twolayer unstructured overlay media streaming.
 PALMS-SP is designed to operate in conditions where nodes have heterogeneous bandwidths and resources.
 PALMS-SP defines the two layers network to simplify the complexity of streaming services.
-The existence of superpeers makes the network to be more effective because they combine the efficiency of the centralized client-server model with the autonomy, load balancing, and robustness of distributed search.
+The existence of super-peers makes the networks to be more effective because they combine the efficiency of the centralized client-server model with the autonomy, load balancing, and robustness of distributed search.
 They also take advantage of the heterogeneity of capabilities across peers.
 Generally, super-peers are nodes that are faster and/or more reliable than "ordinary" nodes that take on server-like responsibilities and provide services to a set of clients.
 Super-peers allow decentralized networks to run more efficiently by exploiting heterogeneity and distributing load to machines that can handle the burden.
 On the other hand, this architecture does not inherit the flaws of the client/server model, as it allows multiple, separate points of failure, increasing the health of the P2P network.
-In comparison to DONet, which only employs pure pull method for packet scheduling, PALMS-SP employs a combination of two methods for media streaming, namely the pull method and push method.
+In comparison to DONet, which only employs pure pull method, PALMS-SP employs a combination of two methods for media streaming, namely the pull method and push method.